Miedziak44/Color-Detection-CNN/README.md

-# My custom Convolutional Neural Network project for color detection on edge devices
+# My custom Convolutional Neural Network project for color detection on edge devices.

 # 1. Project Overview
 The main goal of this project is to create a Machine Learning system capable of classifying the dominant color in images.
 The project focuses on "Edge AI" – meaning the model is designed to be lightweight and efficient enough to run on microcontrollers or small devices.
 I used a custom Convolutional Neural Network (CNN) and converted it to TensorFlow Lite with INT8 quantization.